mhorpheus/test/DFIR-IntelTicketing.md

 ## Intel Ticketing in Resilient
 The most common method for engaging Intel for direct support on your IR engagement is to create an Intel ticket within Resilient.
 If you are creating the IR engagement ticket as well, there is an option for creating an Intel ticket and automatically associating that ticket with your IR ticket.

-If there is already a `Hotline Triage` ticket and the client has engaged IRIS for IR services.
+If there is already a `Hotline Triage` ticket and the client has engaged XFIR for IR services.
 After you have updated the Resilient ticket with the `IR` tag and provided additional details surrounding the engagement, you can create a separate Intel ticket and correlate that with your IR engagement.

 Both of these scenarios are documented in the following sections.